MohdSiddiq12/Natural-Language-Question-Answering-System/README.md

-# Major Project: Document Question Answering System using NLP Techniques
+# Natural Laguage Question Answering System

 This repository contains code, documents, references, and resources for the Major Project (Batch 2024).

 ## Overview

-The Document Question Answering System is a Flask web application that enables users to upload PDF files and ask questions related to their content.
+Natural Laguage Question Answering System is a Flask web application that enables users to upload PDF files and ask questions related to their content.
 It leverages NLP techniques, particularly the fine-tuned Bidirectional Encoder Representations from Transformers (BERT) model, for accurate question answering.

 ## Features